S2-group/NAPPA/README.md

 In order to enable prefetching with NAPPA,  an instrumentation process must take place at development time.
 This task is performed via a plugin which can be installed in Android Studio in order to inject all critical NAPPA dependencies to an Application’s source code.

 ### Requirements
 Currently, NAPPA makes use of [OkHTTP3 interceptors](https://github.com/square/okhttp/wiki/Interceptors) in order to intercept HTTP requests performed by the end-user.
-Intercepted requests ares erved by NAPPA whenever they are stored in the cache.
+Intercepted requests are served by NAPPA whenever they are stored in the cache.
 Otherwise, they are rerouted to the origin server.

 ### Installing the Plug-in
 In order to Install the [plug-in](https://github.com/S2-group/NAPPA/tree/master/Plugin/test1) in android studio, please take the following steps: